LucasDelfino92/morrowindsharp/moddingmw.md

     - **00 Complete**: only if you didn't install **Religions Elaborated** earlier.
     - **02 Religions Elaborated Compatible**: only if you installed **Religions Elaborated** earlier.

+### CLEANING PLUGINS

+The following plugins are dirty and require cleaning.
+[Follow the instructions here on how to clean plugins.](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#cleaning-plugins)

+- **Divayth Fyr Puzzle Fixed.ESP**
+  - Clean with TESTool and tes3cmd.

 ### GAMEPLAY MWSE

 These gameplay mods require MWSE to work properly.
 Thanks to the power of MWSE, many of these mods add neat new mechanics into the game, some present in older Elder Scrolls games, others entirely new.
 In many cases, these mods can be configured in-game to suit your particular tastes.